Paignton Zoo

-The zoo is a registered educational and scientific charity that has a collection of about 2,000 animals representing nearly 300 species, and it also cultivates about 1,600 different species of plant.
-It currently employs over 100 permanent staff and an additional 120 seasonally.
+On Whitley's death, the zoo was signed over to a trust, now called the Wild Planet Trust, to be run as a public attraction.
+The zoo has a collection of about 2,000 animals representing nearly 300 species, and cultivates about 1,600 different species of plant.
+It employs 140 permanent staff, rising to over 200 in peak season.